National Hamburger Day 2025: Where to get a free or discounted burger

 About 50 billion burgers are served annually in the United States

-National Hamburger Day is May 28, right on the heels of Memorial Day.
+National Hamburger Day is celebrated on May 28, just a day after Memorial Day.

 To celebrate, several fast food chains and restaurants are offering free or highly discounted burgers.